Unity-Technologies/ml-agents/docs/Getting-Started-with-Balance-Ball.md

 The `--train` flag tells the ML-Agents toolkit to run in training mode.

 **Note**: You can train using an executable rather than the Editor.
-To do so, follow the intructions in [Using an Execuatble](Learning-Environment-Executable.md).
+To do so, follow the instructions in [Using an Execuatble](Learning-Environment-Executable.md).

 ### Observing Training Progress